louis77/pg2sqlite/README.md

 2. Validate the existence of the specified SQLite file
 3. Fetch the table schema from Postgres
 4. Display a `CREATE TABLE` statement for the SQLite table
-5. Ask for your confirmation (can be silenced)
+5. Ask for your confirmation (can be suppressed with `--confirm`)
-6. Drop target table if it already exists
+6. Drop target table if it already exists (if `--drop-table-if-exists` is set)
 7. Estimate number of rows in the Postgres table for progress display
-8. Queries source table rows and inserts them while they come in
+8. Load source table rows and inserts them while they come in
+9. Verify that the number of inserted rows equals the number if loaded rows (if `--verify` is set)

 #### `pg2sqlite` doesn't do:

-`pg2sqlite` created the bare table with its columns.
+`pg2sqlite` creates the bare table with its columns.
 No primary keys, foreign keys, constraints or indexes are created in the SQLite table.